-The United States Studies Centre at the University of Sydney deepens Australia’s understanding of the United States through research, teaching and public engagement.
-Through rigorous analysis of American foreign policy, economics, politics and culture, the Centre has become a national resource, building Australia’s awareness of the dynamics shaping America — and critically — their implications for Australia.
+The United States Studies Centre at the University of Sydney is a university-based research centre, dedicated to the rigorous analysis of American foreign policy, economics, politics and culture.
+The Centre is a national resource, that builds Australia’s awareness of the dynamics shaping America — and critically — their implications for Australia.

 In 2006, Australian Prime Minister John Howard AC announced a $25 million endowment to establish a United States Studies Centre at a major Australian university.
-With the University of Sydney selected as host and the American Australian Association administering the endowment, the Centre was opened in 2008, admitting its first students.
+With the University of Sydney selected as host and the American Australian Association administering the endowment, the Centre was opened in 2007, admitting its first students in 2008.

 Our experts are sought by the Australian and international media for their analysis of the United States, regularly publishing and appearing in outlets such as The New York Times, Financial Times, CNN, The Australian, The Sydney Morning Herald and ABC Australia.